Gahrt/Gahrt/README.md

 <h1 align="center">Hi 👋, I'm Nils</h1>
 🔭 I'm in the process of building a theater club and making it as digital as possible - https://rdsev.org! <br>
 🔭 Maybe I am building a store for pictures and work as a solution architect in Dresden<br>
-💬 Ask me about: Why Scrum is overrated in my opinion?
+💬 Ask me about: Why Scrum is overrated in my opinion? <br>
 📫 How to reach me: Twitter @byGahrt | Instagram @byGahrt <br>
 😄 Pronouns: he/him <br>
 ⚡ Fun fact: Thanks JK it's harder to be a Harry Potter fan than you think<br>